San Mateo County Market Update January 2026

 I do not push people to buy or sell if it does not align with their goals.
 My role is to protect your interests, even when that means saying “not yet.”

 Second, they appreciate strategic planning.
-Whether we are preparing a home for sale months in advance or helping a buyer position themselves competitively without overextending, every decision is intentional.
+Whether we are preparing a home for sale months in advance or helping a buyer position themselves competitively without overextending,

 Advice for Buyers in 2026